Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

 The available receivers are prioritized in the following way:

 - Receivers provided in the most inner scope have higher priority as ordered w.r.t. [link relation][Linked scopes];
+- Receivers from context receiver parameters have **lower** priority than other _non-top-level_ receivers;
 - The implicit `this` receiver has higher priority than phantom static implicit `this`;
 - The phantom static implicit `this` receiver has higher priority than the current class companion object receiver;
 - Current class companion object receiver has higher priority than any of the superclass companion objects;
 - Superclass companion object receivers are prioritized according to the inheritance order.

-> Important: these rules mean implicit receivers are always totally ordered w.r.t. their priority, as no two implicit receivers can have the same priority.

 > Important: DSL-specific annotations (marked with [`kotlin.DslMarker`] annotation) change the availability of implicit receivers in the following way: for all types marked with a particular DSL-specific annotation, only the highest priority implicit receiver is available in a given scope.

+As some scope may immediately provide _several_ receivers (e.g., [contextual function][Contextual function declaration] scope with its context receiver parameters), they will all have the same priority w.r.t. implicit receiver ordering.
+These same-priority implicit receivers form a _one-only implicit receiver group_, which is considered as a special implicit receiver with the following semantics.
+When using a one-only implicit receiver group as an implicit receiver for the purposes of overload resolution, _every implicit receiver_ from the group is considered as if it is the singular implicit receiver, and if two or more implicit receivers from the group can be used, it is an **overload ambiguity** which must be reported as a compile-time error.

-The implicit receiver having the highest priority is also called the _default implicit receiver_.
+The implicit receiver having the highest priority (if singular) is also called the _default implicit receiver_.
-The default implicit receiver is available in a scope as `this`.
+If the default implicit receiver is not a receiver from the context receiver parameters, it is available in a scope as `this`.
-Other available receivers may be accessed using [labeled this-expressions][This-expressions].
+In other cases and for other available receivers one may use [labeled this-expressions][This-expressions] for access.

+> Note: several implicit receivers with the highest priority may happen, for example, inside a top-level [contextual function declaration].

 If an implicit receiver is available in a given scope, it may be used to call callables implicitly in that scope without using the navigation operator.

 For [extension callables][Callables and `invoke` convention], the receiver used as the extension receiver parameter is called *extension receiver*, while the implicit receiver associated with the declaration scope the extension is declared in is called *dispatch receiver*.
 For a particular callable invocation, any or both receivers may be involved, but, if an extension receiver is involved, the dispatch receiver must be implicit.

+For [contextual callables], the receivers used as the context receiver parameters are called *context receivers*.
+Context receivers must always be implicit.

 > Note: by definition, local extension callables do not have a dispatch receiver, as they are declared in a statement scope.